nicolasdasriaux/pure-io/pure-io-scala.md

   // Side-effecting code reads from keyboard until a line is available,
   // and returns the line (String).

-  // In case an IOException is thrown, catch it and fail with the exception (not thrown)
+  // In case an IOException is thrown, catch it and fail with the exception (not rethrown)
-  // or die in case of any other exception.
+  // or die in case of any other exception (not rethrown).
   IO.effect(/* () => */ StdIn.readLine()).refineOrDie {
     case e: IOException => e
   }